Vending Industry Trends

 As a group, fresh food sales through vending machines totaled $3,055,000,000 in 2003 compared to $1,896,220,000 in 1993.
 Sales have remained flat as vending operators increase their sale of frozen food through dedicated frozen food vending machines.

+It should be noted, however, that milk is a category separate from fresh food and continues to grow in popularity.
+The sale of milk and flavored milk products through glass-front type refrigerated vendors has increased considerably in recent years, especially to children at schools.
 Frozen food vending continues to increase in popularity.
 The wide choice of frozen food vending machines available, name brand products to offer consumers, and a minimization of spoilage risk, are all compelling reasons for vending companies to continue the trend away from selling fresh food through traditional refrigerated food vending machines.

 Providing ice cream and frozen dessert selections in vending machines are also gaining popularity.
 Vending operators are increasingly using one cost-efficient frozen food vending machine to offer frozen food entrees, as well as ice cream and desserts.